devot-e/Student_record_management_software/README.md

 # Student_record_management_app
-this application allows you to easily manage your students record and their fee record and provide inherent security of mysql
+this application allows you to easily manage your students record and their fee record and provide inherent security of mysql<br>
 ```
 requirement :
             python packages: